top of page

 Kimi Djabaté (Guinea-Bissau)

-Kimi Djabaté, born January 20, 1975, in Tabato, Guinea-Bissau—a village famed for its griots (hereditary singer-poets)—was raised in a family of professional musicians.
-Recognized as a prodigy, he began playing the balafón, an African xylophone, at age three and soon mastered various traditional instruments, as well as the guitar.
-After over 15 years living in Lisbon, Portugal, Djabaté remains deeply connected to his roots while infusing his music with new influences, creating a distinct sound.
-He has collaborated with renowned artists such Mory Kanté, Waldemar Bastos and even the pop icon Madonna on the single “Ciao Bella.”
-Djabaté's most recent of his four albums, Dindin, was released in early 2023 on the Cumbancha label.
+Kimi Djabaté, born in 1975, in Tabato, Guinea-Bissau, a village famed for its griots (hereditary singer-poets), was raised in a family of professional musicians.
+Recognized as a prodigy, he began playing the balafón, an African xylophone, at age three and soon mastered various traditional instruments as well as the guitar.
+After over 15 years living in Lisbon, Portugal, Djabaté remains deeply connected to his roots while infusing his music with new influences.
+He has collaborated with Mory Kanté, Waldemar Bastos, and pop icon Madonna on the single “Ciao Bella.”
+His most recent album, Dindin (2023), was released on the Cumbancha label.

 Featured Songs: